Join the RHS today and support our charitable work

-Some black aphid species, particularly the species known as the black bean aphid, are troublesome on some vegetables and flowers during the spring and summer.
+Some black aphid species, particularly the black bean aphid, are troublesome on some vegetables and other plants during spring and summer.

-There are several species of black aphid that infest garden plants a very common blackfly is the group of species closely related to Aphis fabae, which is also known as the black bean aphid.
-This is a sap-sucking insect that forms dense colonies on the soft young growth of many plants.
+There are several species of black aphid that can infest garden plants, a very common blackfly is the group of species known as the black bean aphid, Aphis fabae group.
+These is a sap-sucking insects can form dense colonies on the soft young growth of many plants.

 Cherry trees are prone to a different aphid known as cherry blackfly.

 The aphids are up to 2mm long and are mainly black but may have some white flecks on the upper surface of their bodies.
-Dense aggregations of the aphids can rapidly develop on soft shoot tips, flower stems and on the underside of the younger leaves.
+Dense aggregations can rapidly develop on soft shoot tips, flower stems and on the underside of the younger leaves.
 The aphids are often attended by ants, which collect the sugary honeydew that aphids excrete the ants will also remove aphid predators such as ladybird larvae.
 Whitish cast skins of aphids often accumulate on infested plants.

 Heavy infestations weaken the host plants and can result in stunted growth.
-On broad beans, pod formation will be poor if the plants become heavily infested.
+On broad beans, pod formation can be poor if the plants become heavily infested.
 Flower formation on ornamental plants, such as dahlia, nasturtium and poppies, can be adversely affected when blackfly are feeding on the developing flowers.
-The winter-spring host plants, such as Philadelphus, Viburnum and common spindle (Euonymus europaeus) often develop curled foliage in response to chemicals secreted into the foliage as the aphids feed.
+The winter-spring host plants, such as Philadelphus, Viburnum and common spindle (Euonymus europaeus) often develop curled foliage in response to the aphids feeding.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)